Where To Play Free Bingo

 Stride Gaming‘s Daub Alderney bingo sites including Kitty Bingo have several free bingo rooms but all require a recent deposit.
 Only one of them runs games all the time and entry to that, and to the daily £50 jackpot, is restricted to those who have made a deposit that day.
 There are also three rooms with weekly or monthly games with substantial prizes and these are for the upper tiers of the VIP scheme and still require a deposit to have been made during the preceding 7 days.

-Bingocams has free games with substantial prizes for each of the higher levels of their VIP scheme, but to be allowed into the room you need to have made a deposit of at least £10 in the last 14 days.
-Another free room runs for 2 hours a day and is open to anyone who has deposited at least £10 in the last 30 days.
+Bingocams have free games with substantial prizes for each of the higher levels of their VIP scheme, but to be allowed into the room you need to have made a deposit of at least £10 in the last 14 days.
+Another free room runs one game an hour for anyone who has deposited in the last 24 hours.

-Tombola does not have any free bingo as such but the Stars game (which pays out a whopping £30K a week) is free to play for anyone with an account at Tombola who has signed up to receive text messages.
+Tombola does not have any free bingo as such but the Worlds game (which pays out around £35K a week) costs just 1p a day to play.

 Relax Gaming have a few free bingo games every day in between the pay games.

 But Is it Really Free?

 In the wake of the UK licensing regime and the POC Tax, free bingo is not as easy to find as it once was, but there is still quite a bit of it out there.
 Play for free and win for real – sounds too good to be true, doesn’t it?
 We’ve talked above about some of the ways in which it might turn out to be too good to be true.
 But even in the case of a free to play bingo game with genuine prizes – who pays for the prizes?
 When it comes down to it, the cost of the prizes comes out of the bingo site’s profits – and therefore, ultimately, is paid for by you, the players.